 They may be struggling with their emotions and with life in general, but they feel unable to ask for help.

-Instead, they point the finger of blame at anyone who is present.
+Instead, they point the finger at anyone who is present.
 As their spouse, that means you much of the time.

 As with stress, you become an outlet for their difficult thoughts and feelings.